 The name says it all – Provenance produces top-tier southwest Victorian wines using first-rate fruit from Ballarat, Henty, the Macedon Ranges and its home base in Geelong (now with a stunning cellar door in a restored 1870s paper mill).

-As for the reigning winner of this category, Domaine Naturaliste was recognised for its quality collection of wines that shine a light on Margaret River’s strengths.
+In the 2020 awards, Domaine Naturaliste was recognised for its quality collection of wines that shine a light on Margaret River’s strengths.
 Long-time winemaker Bruce Dukes is behind this label, and he is passionate about the region and what it does best.

 Robert Diletti of Castle Rock is a classic quiet achiever.
 In his humble way, he attributes his great wines to great sites – James says he prefers German-American wine merchant Peter Sichel’s view that the vineyard determines the character of the wine, the winemaker the quality.
 In addition to his role with Castle Rock, Rob is a contract winemaker and helped create current Wine of the Year the 2017 Duke’s Vineyard Magpie Hill Reserve Riesling.